 /activities/update (Member API only)

-This scope is used to write, update and delete items in the affiliation, funding, works and research resources and peer-review sections of an ORCID record.
+This scope is used to write, update and delete items in the affiliation, funding, works, professional activities, research resources and peer-review sections of an ORCID record.
 This scope is only available on the Member API.

 /person/update (Member API only)